 by enacting the Act of Supremacy.

-The king thus had sovereign reason
+He thus had sovereign reason

 to charge poor More with treason,

-found him guilty and sent him on
+find him guilty and sent him on

 to that dreaded tower in London.